MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 1. To [evaluate your rule](rules.md#evaluate-a-rule) and ensure it works as expected, click **Expand** on the bottom right of the **Rules** page to expand the evaluation panel.
 1. To publish your rule, click **Publish**, change the name, description, and status in the confirmation dialog, and then click **Publish**.
 1. Set the [status](rules.md#status) to either **Active** or **Inactive**.

-    By default, the new rule displays at the bottom of the page.

-1. To move the rule to a new position on the order list:
+1. To reposition the rule on the order list:
     1. Navigate to the **Rules** management page.
     1. Select the rule, drag it to its new position, and then click **Save order**.